wp-plugins/woo-widget-product-slideshow/readme.txt

 == Changelog ==

+= 1.1.7 - 2015/04/21 =
+* Tweak - Tested and Tweaked for full compatibility with WordPress Version 4.2.0
+* Tweak - Tested and Tweaked for full compatibility with WooCommerce Version 2.3.8
+* Tweak - Update style of plugin framework.
+Removed the [data-icon] selector to prevent conflict with other plugins that have font awesome icons

 = 1.1.6 - 2015/03/19 =
 * Tweak - Tested and Tweaked for full compatibility with WooCommerce Version 2.3.7
 * Tweak - Tested and Tweaked for full compatibility with WordPress Version 4.1.1